 1.6.2 Stability of Colloidal Solutions

 Technological and medical applications of materials at the nanoscale are mainly based on using stable colloidal solutions.
-The randomly Brownian motion of nanomaterials in colloidal solutions increases the possibility of collision between the nanoparticles.
+Random Brownian motion of nanomaterials in colloidal solutions increases the possibility of collision between the nanoparticles.
 Colloid stability depends on the interactions between them when they collide.
-Van der Waals attractive forces are considered a main attractive force between nanoparticles in solutions.
+Van der Waals forces are considered a main attractive force between nanoparticles in solutions.
 Van der Waals forces are divided into three main types: 46

 Permanent dipole-permanent dipole forces (Keesom)